Skip to content

 • protocol-version.txt: simple version marker for local artifacts

-• desired-config.json: desired host and port to reuse on later starts
+• desired-config.json: desired host, port, execution mode, TUI tracking timings, and optional diagnostic logging settings to reuse on later starts

 • state.json: read-optimized current status contract